kaseygwood/DataViz_Final_Project/updates.md

 In between the last two classes I was able to add one of my new visualizations into the project.
 I worked on making it more visually pleasing and am still working on that part, so I have only added it in the world cup section of the project.
 I put some more work into figuring out how to put my other visualization into shiny, but I am still struggling with this and have not quite figured it out.

+## April 20 Beginning of Class

+In between the last two classes I have been working still on the two visualizations.
+I have been able to get them both into the Olympics portion of the app, but I am still have a lot of trouble with the medal visualization.
+I want to be able to label my tables but I only know how to do that with one of the table functions, which shiny isn't letting me use (or I'm not using it correctly in shiny).
+I was able to get this graph into the app, but it shows NA values where I want it to show 0 or that added values for the total.
+I decided to add a different input right above that chart so it is more specifically know that only the year is used.
+I am debating doing this as well for the other main parts of my app, but I have not quite figured out the best way to do it because the graphs all use different inputs and all have different set values.
+Before I move on I want to be able to figure out how to get the NA values out of this graph.
+I think I may end up putting each graph on a different tab and have different inputs from there.